qeacourse/RoboNinjaWarrior/index.md

     * [Night 7, Day 8, Night 8: The Gauntlet](Night 7 and 8- Gauntlet Challenge/M3_Night7_and_8.pdf)\n
     * [Day 9: Module and QEA Synthesis and Reflection](Day 9 - Final Event/FinalEvent.pdf)"
 ---

-# Robo Ninja Warrior: Integrating Math, Physics, and Engineering
+The Robo Ninja Warrior module teaches a wide array of math, physics, and engineering content through fun, hands-on, and customizable challenges.
+The module includes three challenges that each provide scaffolded opportunities to master new theory and then immediately apply it to programming a mobile robot to accomplish a task.
+Robo Ninja Warrior is part of a 12-credit, two course sequence at Olin College called Quantitative Engineering Analysis.
+This module sits within [the first, 8-credit part of the course](https://olin.smartcatalogiq.com/en/2019-20/Catalog/Courses-Credits-Hours/ENGR-Engineering/2000/CIE2019A).

+We uses a low-cost robotic platform with powerful sensors, including LIDAR, bump detectors, wheel encoders, and an accelerometer.
+The robot can be put together for around $350, and allows students to program it remotely on their own laptops using MATLAB's ROS toolbox.
+This structure leads to an easy to manage classroom experience that can scale to many robots and many students.

+{% include feature_row %}

 *Inspired to learn more?
 E-mail <a href="mailto:Collaboratory@olin.edu">Collaboratory@olin.edu</a>.*

-The Robo Ninja Warrior teaches a wide array of math, physics, and engineering content through fun, hands-on, and customizable challenges.
-The module includes three challenges that each provide scaffolded opportunities to master new theory and then immediately apply it to programming a mobile robot to accomplish a task.

-The module utilizes a low-cost robotic platform that supports powerful sensors, including LIDAR, bump detectors, wheel encoders, and accelerometers.
-The robot platform can be put together for around $350, and allows students to program it remotely on their own laptops using MATLAB's ROS toolbox.
-This structure leads to an easy to manage classroom that can scale to many robots and many students.

-{% include feature_row %}

-## <a name="course-philosophy"/> Course Philosophy
+## <a name="course-philosophy"/> QEA in a Nutshell

 Quantitative Engineering Analysis (QEA) is an interdisciplinary, integrated, course for students to become proficient in learning new technical content and successfully completing projects that have a significant analytical component to them.
 This video summarizes some of the rationale and specific pedagogy behind the course.